flucto-gmbh/motion-sensor-box/msb_zusammenbau.markdown

-You start by cutting the cable (red, DURCHMESSER) to an appropriate length (in etwa länge).
-After that, you remove about 1 cm of the cable on both sides and apply tin on one of these ends.
+You start by cutting the cable (red, 1mm^2) to an appropriate length (about 20 - 25 cm).
+After that, you remove about 1 cm of the cable cover on both sides and apply tin on one of these ends.

 <img src="doc/assembly_cybercube/IMG_1325.JPG" width="400"/>